What are the greatest changes in shopping in your lifetime? So asked my 9-year-old grandson.

 Unbelievably, come think of it now, our bread came to us in a huge van driven by our “bread-man” named Jerry who became a family friend.

 The coal-man was another who delivered bags of coal for our open fires.
-I can still see his sooty face but I can’t remember his name.
+I can still see his sooty face under his tweed cap but I can’t remember his name.
 We knew them all by name but most of them escape me now.

-Mr. Higgins, a service man from the Hoover Company always came to our house to replace our old vaccum cleaner with an updated model.
+Mr Higgins, a serviceman from the Hoover Company always came to our house to replace our old vacuum cleaner with an updated model.

 Our insurance company even sent a man to collect the weekly premium.